vespene-io/_old_vespene/docs/source/setup.rst

 Run the requirements setup script as follows::

-	# bash 1_prepare.sh
+	$ bash 1_prepare.sh

-If you are not root, you'll need to run these with sudo.
+Run these under a user account that has sudo access, as the install scripts will invoke sudo.

 Database Setup
 --------------